tagazok/my-workshops/custom-vision/tutorial.md

 Using the `REST API` is a bit cumbersome.
 You can use the `Custom Vision SDK` to call your model.

-### Using Node.js

-Microsoft provides several SDKs for Custom Vision.
-In our case, as we are only using our code to make prediction, we will only need the <a href="https://www.npmjs.com/package/@azure/cognitiveservices-customvision-prediction" target="_blank">cognitiveservices-customvision-prediction</a> package.

 The SDK for Custom Vision uses a slightly different URL than the one you copied earlier.
 The value you copied will look something like the following:
 ```
 https://customvisionworkshop-prediction.cognitiveservices.azure.com/customvision/v3.0/Prediction/0dd3299b-6a41-40fe-ab06-dd20e886ccd4/classify/iterations/Iteration1/image